 What to serve with Chicken Noodle Soup

-If you are looking for what goes with Chicken Noodle Soup, consider adding a side of a crusty bread loaf or warm loaf You can also add a side of salad or steamed vegetables.
+Consider adding a side of a crusty bread loaf or warm loaf You can also add a side of salad or steamed vegetables.
 Crackers are also a great accompaniment to the soup.
 You can even sprinkle some grated parmesan cheese for extra flavor.

 How to freeze Chicken Noodle Soup

-Freezing chicken noodle soup is a great way to store extra servings.
+Freezing is a great way to store extra servings.
 To freeze, let the soup cool and then spoon it into airtight containers or freezer bags.
 Make sure to not fill the containers all the way full to leave room for expansion.
 Label and date the containers, and then place them in the freezer.
 When ready to eat, move the soup from the freezer to the fridge to thaw overnight.

 Frequently asked questions: